America Unprepared for Disaster

 2 Years After 9/11, Lack of Preparedness "A National Crisis"

 It couldn't happen here.
 Before 9/11, that's what we used to think.
 We've known better for two years.
-Yet America remains unprepared to deal
+Yet America remains unprepared to deal with disaster, experts say.

-plan, says Irwin Redlener, MD, director of the newly-created National Center for Disaster Preparedness at Columbia University's Mailman School of Public Health.
+Why aren't things going according to plan?
+Because there is no plan, says Irwin Redlener, MD, director of the newly-created National Center for Disaster Preparedness at Columbia University's Mailman School of Public Health.

 A Chorus of Concern

 Redlener isn't the only expert raising the alarm.
 Here's Arthur Kellermann, MD, MPH, chair of Emory University's emergency medicine department, a member of the board of the American College of Emergency Physicians, and a member of the National Institute of Medicine.

 "This is a nationwide crisis and nobody wants deal with it," Kellermann tells WebMD.
 "Nothing has been done to address the problem of emergency room overcrowding and too little hospital capacity.
 Nothing -- capital N-O-T-H-I-N-G -- is being done on a national level."

 And meet Emanuel Rivers, MD, MPH, director of emergency medicine research at Detroit's Henry Ford Hospital.

 "Without a doubt we are going in the wrong direction," Rivers tells WebMD.
 "Increasing emergency room overcrowding is a very significant weakness in our ability to respond to any crisis.
 Look at the general deterioration of capacity in hospitals around the country.
 If we had a national crisis, we would have a much worse problem today than we would have had in 2001."